 The directory proxy server allows you to configure the log retention policy for each log on the server.
-When the retention limits are reached, the directory proxy server removes the oldest archived log prior to creating a new log.
+When any retention limit is reached, the directory proxy server removes the oldest archived log prior to creating a new log.
 Log retention is only effective if you have a log rotation policy in place.
+You can configure the following types of log retention policy.

 - File Count Retention Policy.
 Sets the number of log files you want the directory to retain.
 The default file count is 10 logs.
 If the file count is set to 1, then the log will continue to grow indefinitely without being rotated. - Free Disk Space Retention Policy.
 Sets the minimum amount of free disk space.
-The default free disk space is 500 megabytes. - Size Limit Retention Policy.
+The default free disk space is 500 megabytes. - Never Delete Log Retention Policy.
+Never removes old log files.
+Use this policy type with caution, as it can allow log files to accumulate without bound and fill up all available disk space. - Size Limit Retention Policy.
 Sets the maximum size of the combined archived logs.
 The default size limit is 500 megabytes.